Hip to Gable Loft Conversion Cost

 Window Choices

 The more windows you want in your new loft room, the more you can expect to pay.
 Dormer windows tend to cost more than Velux style windows.
-Dormer windows will cost around £4000-£6000 each, whereas Velux windows will cost about £800-£1100 each.
+Dormer windows will cost around £4,000 to £6,000 each, whereas Velux windows will cost between £800 and £1,100 each.

 Plumbing Costs

 The more plumbing that needs to be added to the loft, the more you will end up paying in plumbing costs.
 The cost of plumbing includes material costs and plumbing labour costs.
-Usually, a plumber will charge around £35-£45 per hour.
+Usually, a plumber will charge around £35 to £45 per hour.

 Internal Walls

 If you would like to split your new loft area into more than one room, you will have to pay additional costs for internal walls.
-Adding an internal stud wall with plastering will cost around £700-£1000 depending on the size.
+Adding an internal stud wall with plastering will cost around £700 to £1,000 depending on the size.

 Electricity Costs

 The more electrical sockets and lights that need to be installed in your new loft area, the more you will end up paying.
 An electrician will usually charge an hourly rate, so you can easily save on costs by choosing electrical items that are easy to install.
-The average price per hour for an electrician is around £50-£120.
+The average price per hour for an electrician is around £50 to £120.

 What's Involved in a Hip to Gable Loft Conversion?

 A hip to gable loft conversion is a very large job that requires a lot of work.
-If you are able to choose a contractor who is able to provide all of the relevant tradesmen in an organised fashion with no delays, and if the weather is kind to you, this is how you can expect the work to go:
+If you are able to choose a contractor who is able to provide all of the relevant tradesmen in an organised fashion with no delays, it can be completed in logical stages.

-On the third week, all of the external work will be finished.
-All of the remaining construction on the roof will be finished off during this stage too, and any tiles that need to be added or replaced will be completed at this time.
+• Week 3: Completing External Work - The remaining construction on the roof will be finished off and any tiles that need to be added or replaced will be actioned.
 Insulation will also be added to the roof.
 On the internal side, the loft space will now be ready for any electrical or plumbing work that needs to be done.

-If there are any windows that haven't yet been fitted, these will be added now.
+• Week 4: Internal Loft Space - If there are any windows that haven't yet been fitted, these will be added now.
 The floor will then be ventilated as needed, and the plasterboard will also be fitted.
-If there are any internal walls going into the new loft space, these will also be added now.
+If there are any internal walls going into the new loft space, these will also be added.

-This is the point when the stairs will be added.
+• Week 5: Interior Fittings - This is the point when the stairs will be added.
 If you are fitting a bathroom up there, this will also go in during this stage.
 All electrical fittings will also be finished at this time.
-Towards the end of the fifth week, all of the doors will be hung, the skirting will be added, and the plaster will be skimmed.
+Towards the end of the week, doors can be hung, skirting added, and the plaster skimmed.

-During this week, all of the remaining unfinished jobs will be completed.
-If your contractor is going to be doing the decorating, this will also be completed during this stage.
+• Week 6: Finishing Touches - During this week, all of the remaining unfinished jobs will be completed.
+If your contractor is going to be decorating, this will also be completed during this stage.
 The contractors will then remove all of the scaffolding and dispose of any waste.

 Can I Build a Hip to Gable Loft Conversion Myself?

 Since a hip to gable loft conversion requires structural changes to the property, it is best to leave it up to the professionals.
-Also, if you are having electrics, plumbing, and having a staircase fitted, these are all specialist projects that should be left to the professionals.
+If you are having electrics, plumbing, and a staircase fitted, these are also all specialist projects that require an expert.

-Some of the jobs that you may be able to take on yourself include clearing the loft space, clearing waste, decorating, laying flooring, plastering, and adding insulation.
-Doing some of these parts of the job yourself may save you a little bit of money, and so will reduce the overall cost of the job.
+Some of the jobs that you may be able to take on yourself include clearing the loft space, disposing of waste, decorating, laying flooring, plastering, and adding insulation.
+Doing some of these parts of the job yourself may save you a little bit of money and reduce the overall cost of the job.

 Building Regulations & Planning Permission for a Hip to Gable Loft Conversion